internetarchive/fatcat/guide/src/policies.md

 ## Privacy Policy

-*It is important to note that this section is currently aspirational: the servers hosting early deployments of fatcat are largely in a default configuration and have not been audited to ensure that these guidelines are being followed.*
+*It is important to note that this section is currently aspirational: the servers hosting early deployments of Fatcat are largely in a defaults configuration and have not been audited to ensure that these guidelines are being followed.*

-It is a goal for fatcat to conduct as little surveillance of reader and editor behavior and activities as possible.
+It is a goal for Fatcat to conduct as little surveillance of reader and editor behavior and activities as possible.
 In practical terms, this means minimizing the overall amount of logging and collection of identifying information.
 This is in contrast to *submitted edit content*, which is captured, preserved, and